 It is impossible for me to forgive Jimmy Fallon.
 I've long since given up trying.

 Some of you remember when Donald Trump showed up on The Tonight Show, and Fallon lobbed mush-ball cutesy questions at him, and laughed with him, and mussed his hair.
 It was the 2016 General Election campaign season, and the world knew enough about Trump at that point to know that he is a genuine monster, a psychopath, devoid of decency and any moral compass whatsoever.
-It was like reaching across the desk to play with Hitler's moustache.
+It was like reaching across the desk to play with Hitler's mustache.
 It was that offensive.

 Fallon, of course, should have known better, and many got on him afterward.
 Many however came to his defense, and some of those celebrities I can't forgive, either.
 But since then, I have yet to hear him offer even a single heartfelt apology for his dumbfuckery.
 That's not just disappointing; it's a done deal for me with respect to him, whom I loved on Saturday Night Live, and in this film.